Junel-Balbin/Workaholics/README.md

 ## Future Development:
 * The future development of the application aims to be a comprehensive tool for homebound individuals.
 Addressing various aspects of being sick at home.
-It will offer entertainment choices like movie, tv shows and video game searches.
+It will offer entertainment choices like movies, tv shows and video games searches.
 Provide health support with over the counter medicine feature for minor health issues.
 Help provide temporary relief based on common ailments and can help you find appropriate remedies.
 Assists with workplace communication when calling in sick.
 By combining these features with the current application will no doubt help make sick days more manageable and comfortable.
 Let's not get other people sick.

 ## Team Member Role: